AlexS28/ClimbSim_code/README.md

 This repository creates a robot climbing simulator that runs in pybullet, and can be used with an Xbox controller for teleoperation.
 The simulator is based on the robot, SCALER (Spine-enhanced Climbing Autonomous Legged Exploration Robot), from the Robotics and Mechanisms Laboratory at UCLA - see reference [2] below.
 The paper on the simulator and use of reinforcement learning using this simulator will be written in citation [1] (currently work in progress)

 # Please also cite [1] if you plan to use the simulator, for questions or if you'd like to contribute to the repo, email: aschperb@gmail.com
+[1] Planner for Robotic Free-Climbing using Reinforcement Learning, by Alexander Schperberg (author list / title to be updated).

 System tested: Ubuntu 20.04, ROS Noetic, Python 3.8
 # Installation: